jae1911/BlockX/README.md

 d8f42c9ee9af31a2671f6f00773d8e2bc7a808596d195725b61e0d8e4b349e48
 ```

+The default blocklist is located at: https://i.j4.lc/resonite/bl.txt and will be downloaded at startup and written to a file named `blockXBL.txt` in the `rml_mods` folder (or wherever the mod DLL is located) for caching.

 ### Blocking

 Right now, the mod will hijack the asset downloading phase and completely prevent the asset from being downloaded.